Create reusable Power BI assets

 Select File > Options and settings > Options > Preview features and select the Store semantic model using TMDL format option and OK.

 This enables the option to save the semantic model using Tabular Model Definition Language (TMDL), which is currently a preview feature.
+If prompted to restart Power BI Desktop, do so before continuing the exercise.

 -